cjamiev/playground/README.md

 - Formula for id is 'componentname'-'variablename'-'counter' all lowercase
 - Constructors only initialize variables data loading in ngInit
 - The names of URI, Selector, Template and Styles should all be identical (without 'app')
+- Don't embed subscriptions.
+Chain them instead.
+- Constructors should only initialize variables use ngInit for data loading.
+- Don't subscribe to observables in components do that in services and use async pipe in templates.

 ## React Best Practices: